didacbosonit/ejercicios/SPARK/spark/README.md

 1. Start the Spark Shell for Scala and get familiar with the information that appears on the screen (Infos, warnings, Scala’s version, Spark’s version …).
 It will take a little while to get started.
-    >a. spark-shell
+    >spark-shell

+    >pyspark
-2. Check if a context “sc” has been successfully created as we can see in the documentation
+2. Check if a context “sc” has been successfully created as we can see in the documentation.
-    >a.
-Escribir “sc”

-    >b.
 You should see something like this in your screen: res0:org.apache.spark.SparkContext= org.apache.spark.SparkContext@”alphanum”
+    >Escribir “sc”

+    >En python sale:
+    "\<SparkContext master=local[*] appName=PySparkShell>"
-3. Using the auto-complete command on SparkContext you can see a list of available methods.
+1. Using the auto-complete command on SparkContext you can see a list of available methods.
 The Auto-complete function consists of pressing tabulator key after typing the SparkContext object followed by a dot.
     ![module1](module1.png)
-4. To exit the Shell you can type “exit” or you can press CTRL + C.
+1. To exit the Shell you can type “exit” or you can press CTRL + C.

 ## Module 2.
 Exercise: Starting with RDDs